magi-1/lattice/README.md

   - [ ] Build out baseline feature / feature set classes which Market classes should expect.
 These feature classes actually control the memory buffer directly that way we dont have to rewrite market classes for different datasets / asset types / strategies etc.
   - [ ] Need to make local market class serve historical orderbook data as well, feature classes to operate on this.

-- [ ] resolve the ugliness of `wallet, broker, market` input style.
+- [ ] Resolve the ugliness of `wallet, broker, market` input style.
 Create a new class to wrap them in that the investor accepts as input.
 - [ ] Trading rate limiter as part of the investor configuration!
 - [ ] Make local market get_state call get_features in a way that is contengent on the market config such that the num of lagged observations and feature classes can be called in a consistent way with what will be used during live trading.
 - [ ] Wallet config, "balances" paramter no longer optional but creates a ftx subaccount to deploy the strategy on.
 This would make a subaccount and transfer money from main wallet to the sub account.
 The hard part with this is making everything handle sub accounts.
+- [ ] Fully functioning limit orders / order cancellation for the local object classes.
+  - [ ] These orders need to be streamed live (local) market data so they know when to execute.
+A investor base method that calls a status method at every evaluate_market() time step!
+Note this is very fast since often you wont have that many orders out at a given time.
+The status method for a local order will take price as input and trigger the withdrawl from wallet.
+If it is a live order, it will trigger a withdrawl from the local wallet, since we are emulating the ftx wallet.
+Good accounting!

 ```yaml
 wallet: